dssg-berlin/hackathon-borderstep/README.md

 2. Add raw input data to ```data/input```

-3. Run python scripts in src/ in numerical order is prefix.
+3. Run python scripts in src/ in numerical order of prefix.